thunderstorm773/MusicHub/README.md

 5. Application supports two type of authentication:
 - Application authentication
 - Google SSO
+6. Users can use functionality for password change with email.
-6. Every user can edit or delete their own songs.
+7. Every user can edit or delete their own songs.
-7. In application there is administrative part for users with admin or moderator role:
+8. In application there is administrative part for users with admin or moderator role:
 - Admin can manage all data in application
 - Moderator can manage only tags and approve/reject comments